How to minimise risk in mental health inpatient settings during the COVID-19 pandemic.

 End of life care

-· management of the different steps of the end of life care
+· management of the different aspects of the end of life care

 · blood testing